avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Subnet Validators can use `ExitValidatorSetTx` to exit the validator set without interacting with the Subnet.
 An Ed25519 Signature is required using the Subnet Validator's Ed25519 private key for this transaction to be valid.
 Remaining $AVAX in the Subnet Validator's `Balance` will be issued to the `ChangeOwner` defined when adding this validator to the validator set.

 This transaction can be issued on the P-Chain without explicit consent of the Subnet.
 It is expected that validators should be removed from the Subnet's validator set through a `SetSubnetValidatorWeightTx` with weight `0` by initiating Subnet Validator removal on the Subnet.
-However, the ability to exit a Subnet Validator set is critical for censorship-resistance and/or failed Subnets.
+However, the ability to exit a Subnet's validator set is critical for censorship-resistance and/or failed Subnets.
 If a validator ever wishes to stop participating in Subnet consensus, they will be able to do so through this transaction.
 This is enforced on the P-Chain to prevent Subnets from locking Validators into participating in consensus indefinitely.
 Note that this does not modify a Subnet's total staking weight, this transaction moves the Validator from Active to Inactive.

-After issuing this transaction, this validator can no longer be re-added to the active Subnet Validator set via `IncreaseBalanceTx`.
-The only transaction that be used for this validator is `SetSubnetValidatorWeightTx` with weight `0`.
+After issuing this transaction, this validator can no longer be re-added to the active validator set via `IncreaseBalanceTx`.
+The only transaction that can be used for this validator is `SetSubnetValidatorWeightTx` with weight `0` to remove it from the inactive validator set.

 Subnet creators should be aware that there is no notion of `MinStakeDuration` that is enforced by the P-Chain.
 It is expected that Subnets who choose to enforce a `MinStakeDuration` will lock the validator's Stake for the Subnet's desired `MinStakeDuration`.